Kill Move Paradise

-Charles first appeared on TimeLine’s stage in John Conroy’s MY KIND OF TOWN (BTAA nomination for Best Actor), for which Chris Jones of the Chicago Tribune named him as one of 2012s “Hot New Faces to Watch.”
+Charles has appeared on TimeLine’s stage in Dominique Morisseau’s PARADISE BLUE (BTAA nomination—Best Supporting Actor) and the world premiere of John Conroy’s MY KIND OF TOWN (BTAA nomination—Best Actor), for which Chris Jones of the Chicago Tribune named him as one of 2012s “Hot New Faces to Watch.”

 The decision to tell such a daring story grabbed my attention, but when I got into the rehearsal room I was hooked.
 I had never worked with a theatre company that was so thoughtful in their approach to a play, where collaboration was welcomed and creative risks were expected.
 I felt like I was working with family, I felt like I was home.

 An arts education advocate, Charles joined the TimeLine staff as a Living History Teaching Artist in 2012 and became an Associate Artist in 2016.
 He is motivated by TimeLine’s creative fearlessness and commitment to the future through its seasons and the Living History program.

 My personal mission as an artist is to engage, educate, and empower, and I feel like I can do just that at Timeline.